-A country that claims to be independent, but is controlled by an outside state or other power.
+A “puppet state” is a country that claims to be independent, but is controlled by an outside state or other power.
 Puppet states are not recognized by international law.

 A puppet state has the appearance of being independent.
 It typically has things like its own flag, constitution, system of government, etc., but still cedes control to another power.